ayembocx/CS1632_Spring2020/deliverables/5/README.md

     $ runJPFBuggy.sh BeanCounter.macos.jpf
     ```

-    You should get an output that looks like this:
+    You should get an output that looks like this (it may not look exactly the
+same depending on how you implemented your assertions but it should look
+similar):
 ```
 JavaPathfinder core system v8.0 (rev 471fa3b7c6a9df330160844e6c2e4ebb4bf06b6c) - (C) 2005-2014 United States Government.
 All rights reserved.